yvonne90190/DS_RestaurantSystem/README.md

 # **Real Time Restaurant Ordering and Management System**

 ## **Overview**
 This project is a full-fledged online ordering system that allows customers to place orders through a web interface, with real-time status updates from the kitchen.
-It uses **ETCD** as a distributed backend database for high availability and consistency, **React** for the frontend, and **Flask** for the backend.
+It uses **ETCD** as a distributed backend database for high onsistency and fault tolerance, **React** for the frontend, and **Flask** for the backend.

 ### Key Features:
 - **Order Creation**: Customers can create orders and track their status (Pending, Making, Finished).